likoindra/contact-list-app/README.md

-# Tailwind CSS setup with Create React App
+# This App made using Tailwind CSS setup with Create React App